 Backfilling will be performed by the contractor in accordance with the remediation plans and specifications.
-Backfill materials will be tested by Northgate for geotechnical engineering and environmental compliance requirements.
+Backfill materials will be tested by Tronox for geotechnical engineering and environmental compliance requirements.
 Test results will be provided to NDEP before the material is accepted for use in backfilling.
-It is anticipated that soil backfill borrow sources will be from clean areas on the project Site.
-"Clean areas" are defined as areas with soil concentrations meeting the NDEP worker BCLs, background for arsenic and modified risk-based cleanup goals for dioxins/furans.
-In addition, other off-Site sources are being investigated.
+It is anticipated that imported soil backfill borrow sources will be from off-site quarry areas.

-Analytical test results indicate that the existing upper portion of the north-south Trade Effluent Pond berm in the north-west corner of RZ-D is soil meeting the BCLs and other criteria and is suitable for use as backfill.
-When the remediation contractor excavates the hazardous waste landfill, the berm material could be placed and compacted in the landfill area and minimize hauling distances.
+Analytical test results indicate that the existing upper portion of the north-south Trade Effluent Pond berm in the north-west corner of RZ-D is soil meeting the Comparison Criteria and is suitable for use as backfill.
+Further testing of the lower portion of the berm is currently underway.
+Tronox plans to utilize the clean soils from the berm for backfill of the hazardous waste landfill area.